dberger2/project1.github.io/README.md

 |-----:|-------------:|-------:|-------:|-------------:|--------:|---------:|-------:|
 | 2.72 |        43.06 |  72.12 | 161.69 |       164.98 | 2041.93 |   269.48 | 121.93 |

-Summary Statistics of Estimated Maximum Diameter in Meters of Asteroids Observed during the Specified Timefram
+Summary Statistics of Estimated Maximum Diameter of Asteroids Observed during the Specified Timeframe

 # Visualisations